AndyObtiva/abstract_feature_branch/README.md

 >       display: inline;
 >     }

-- Once a feature has been released and switched on in production, and it has worked well for a while, it is recommended that its feature branching code is plucked out of the code base to simplify the code for better maintenance as the need is not longer there for feature branching at that point.
+- Once a feature has been released and switched on in production, and it has worked well for a while (e.g. for two consecutive releases), it is recommended that its feature branching code is plucked out of the codebase to simplify and improve future maintainability given that it is no longer needed at that point.

 - Split <code>config/features.yml</code> into multiple context-specific feature files once it grows too big (e.g. 20+ features) by utilizing the context generator mentioned above: <pre>rails g abstract_feature_branch:context context_path</pre>